CaroHaensch/siliconsamplechallenge/registration.md

 ## 0 · Approach identity and output
 - **0.1 Team ★** — Team "Munichmetrics" (team_id 20).
 Anna-Carolina Haensch, LMU Munich, University of Maryland College Park, MCML, Contact: C.Haensch@lmu.de
 - **0.2 Plain-language summary ★** — I build a synthetic stand-in for the study's participants and put it through the same survey the real participants took.
 Each synthetic respondent is a specific person rather than an average one — a particular combination of age, education, income, party, race and gender, drawn so that these characteristics go together the way they do among real Americans, together with a disposition of their own: how much they tend to trust experts, how much they worry about the environment, how much effort they will actually put in.
 Before any of them answers anything, we work out from decades of existing US survey data what a person like that typically says, and how much people who look alike on paper nonetheless disagree.
 Each synthetic respondent then reads one of the study's texts, word for word as a participant would see it, and answers all thirteen outcome measures.
-What we submit is one predicted answer per person per question — 9,900 people, all 17 conditions — from which the study's effects can be computed exactly as they will be from the human data.
+What we submit is one predicted answer per person per question, 9,900 people, all 17 conditions, from which the study's effects can be computed exactly as they will be from the human data.
 We have not seen any results from the study, and nothing in our procedure was adjusted to match them.
 - **0.3 Submission tier & approach family ★** — tier (1/2/3); family (e.g. per-respondent simulation / agent / direct forecast; single model / ensemble / multi-agent; zero-shot / literature-conditioned):
   **Tier 1.** Per-respondent simulation; single model, no ensemble, no agentic scaffold;
-  **literature-conditioned** — both the baseline levels and the expected intervention effect enter the prompt as explicit priors from public microdata and published survey research.
+  literature-conditioned — both the baseline levels and the expected intervention effect enter the prompt as explicit priors from public microdata and published survey research.
-  This entry is **`primary`**: GPT-5-mini, template personas, no generated backstories.
-Further Tier-1 entries from this team, each in its own repository and Zenodo deposit, differ in persona construction rather than in this pipeline.
+  This entry is **`primary`**: GPT-5-mini, template personas.
 A GPT-5-nano variant was piloted and **not submitted** (see J.1).
 - **0.4 Pipeline diagram** — ordered steps from raw inputs to submitted file:
   ```